taw00/element-rpm/README.md

   - Last successful build version: Riot 1.5.
   - See also GitHub issues [#31](https://github.com/taw00/riot-rpm/issues/31) and [#33](https://github.com/taw00/riot-rpm/issues/33).
 See "Flatpak" below.
 * **OpenSUSE:**
-  - Leap 15.1: Success for Riot 1.5 and older.
+  - Leap 15.1: Riot 1.5 and older only.
 See also GitHub issue [#32](https://github.com/taw00/riot-rpm/issues/32).
-Install "Flatpak" instead, see below.
-  - Leap 15.2: OS is missing needed requirements.
-See also GitHub issue [#34](https://github.com/taw00/riot-rpm/issues/34).
 Install "Flatpak" instead, see below.

 ### For Fedora or CentOS/RHEL...